There are numerous reasons a lawyer may consider moving toward an alternative career path.

 - Volume 12 - JD Advantage Jobs in Corporations

 Jennifer Alvey, a former practicing lawyer, created the Leaving the Law website as "a community for those who are unhappy practicing law."
 The site's tagline is "Find Work and a Life Beyond the Billable Hour."
-Jennifer's site includes a blog covering various topics of interest revolving around alternative careers for lawyers.
+Jennifer's site includes a blog covering various topics of interest revolving around alternative jobs for lawyers.

 Jennifer offers individual career and writing coaching and conducts seminars for attorneys.